The Musgraves: Career

-The band gained popularity in 2011 with their EP Lost In Familiarity, featuring four songs: "So Sofia"; "Back To Me"; "Discover Me"; and "Fortune Teller".
+The band gained popularity in 2011 with their EP Lost in Familiarity, featuring four songs: "So Sofia"; "Back To Me"; "Discover Me"; and "Fortune Teller".
 "So Sofia" won support from BBC 6Music and was first played by Tom Robinson.
 It also won praise from Q Magazine and was featured as a 'Q The Music Track of the Day'.

 An instrumental version of "Discover Me" was used as the sound bed for the BT (British Telecom) Wedding, part of a television advertising campaign that followed a fictional couple from their initial meeting through to their wedding day.
 The Wedding advert premiered during 'Britain’s Got Talent' a week before the official wedding of Prince William and Kate Middleton.
-They then appeared on BBC WM Introducing.
+They then appeared on BBC Radio WM Introducing.

-The Musgraves debut single, "Last of Me" (to be released digitally in March 2012), was first championed by Graham Norton on his BBC Radio 2 show.
-Before appearing on The Graham Norton Show, televised on 3 February 2012, the band had their van containing all of their equipment stolen on Sunday 29 January 2012 from Lichfield.Staffordshire Police are presently investigating the theft of the Mercedes-Benz Sprinter van.
+The Musgraves debut single, "Last of Me" (released digitally in March 2012), was first championed by Graham Norton on his BBC Radio 2 show.
+Before appearing on The Graham Norton Show, televised on 3 February 2012, the band had their van containing all of their equipment stolen on Sunday 29 January 2012 from Lichfield.
+Staffordshire Police are presently investigating the theft of the Mercedes-Benz Sprinter van.
 The first unsigned band to play the show, the band played the set with borrowed equipment and clothes.